wireapp/wire-server-deploy/offline/upgrading.md

 There's also a docker image containing the tooling inside this repo.

-If you don't intend to develop *on wire-server-deploy itself*, you should source the following shell script.
+Source the following shell script.
 ```
 source ./bin/offline-env.sh
 ```